 Back on the savory train— Emma’s jalapeño popper dip.
 My family requests it several times a year!

-If you aren’t lucky enough to have a snow cone truck at your party (is this possible?!), Laura’s festive cupcakes will suffice. 😉Margaritas are another must-have, especially when they’re made with fresh mango—yum!
-Extra points if you put them in ice pop molds.
+If you aren’t lucky enough to have a snow cone truck at your party (is this possible?!), Laura’s festive cupcakes will suffice. 😉

 Did someone say “no-bake?”
 Skip the boxed mix and make this cherry cheesecake instead.
 It’s made with a secret, delicious ingredient.

 Now, let’s talk about decor.
 Emma hosted a backyard party a few years back with the best vibe.
 Click here for some inspiration.
-If s’mores are on the menu, this would be a cute way to set up your table.
+If s’mores are on the menu, be sure to check out Elsie’s ultimate s’mores setup.

 One of my favorite things about having a party is hanging out by the fire pit.
 If you don’t have one, check out this post to learn how to make your own.
 Feeling adventurous?
 You can make a fire pit bench, too.